Michele K. Evans, M.D.

 Laboratory of Epidemiology and Population Science

-Dr. Michele K. Evans, an internist and medical oncologist, received her medical degree from the University of Medicine and Dentistry of New Jersey-The Robert Wood Johnson Medical School in Piscataway.
+Dr. Michele K. Evans, an internist and medical oncologist, received an undergraduate degree from Barnard College, Columbia University and a medical degree from Rutgers, The State University of New Jersey, The Robert Wood Johnson Medical School in Piscataway.
 She received her postgraduate training in internal medicine at Emory University School of Medicine and fellowship training in medical oncology within the Medicine Branch of the Clinical Oncology Program at the National Cancer Institute (NCI).
 Dr. Evans serves as Deputy Scientific Director, NIA as well as the Training Director for the NIA Intramural Research program.
-Trained as a physician scientist, she conducts epidemiologic clinical research in health disparities and basic bench research on the biology of health disparities.
+Trained as a physician scientist, she conducts epidemiologic clinical research in health disparities and basic bench research on the biology of health disparities and minority aging.

 - Powe CE, Evans MK, Wenger J, Zonderman AB, Berg AH, Nalls M, Tamez H, Zhang D, Bhan I, Karumanchi SA, Powe NR, Thadhani R. Vitamin D-binding protein and vitamin D status of black Americans and white Americans.
 N Engl J Med.
 2013;369(21):1991-2000.